dsshim0125/s2p/README.md

 conda install pytorch torchvision cudatoolkit=11.1 -c pytorch -c nvidia pip install -r requirements.txt
 ```
-Our experiments has been done with PyTorch 1.9.0, CUDA 11.2, Python 3.8.5 and Ubuntu 18.04.
+Our experiments have been done with PyTorch 1.10.1, CUDA 11.4, Python 3.8.5 and Ubuntu 18.04.
 We use  a single NVIDIA RTX A6000 for training, but you can still run our code with GPUs which have smaller memory by reducing the batchSize.
-A simpel visualziation of the generation results can be done by GPUs with 3GB of memory use or CPU only is also functional.
+A simpel visualziation of the generation results can be done by GPUs with 4GB of memory use or CPU only is also functional.

 ### Simple Generation